 If you aren’t willing to comply with local laws and requirements -– either as they are, or how they may develop in response to circumstances — don’t go.
 This also applies to any possible quarantine and testing rules back home.
 Otherwise, you'll make yourself and others miserable.

 How it played out.
 We followed the rules and did what was asked of us.
+We also self-quarantined when we returned to Berlin, even though it wasn't technically required.
 It felt good to do so and contributed to the feeling that we're all responsible and have a role to play in everyone’s well-being.

 6. Get Out(side)!

 Outdoor activities are considered a much lower risk for COVID-19 exposure.
 We enjoy hiking, so it was an easy decision to make hitting the trails and spending as much time outside in nature a key focus of our trip.

 To mitigate the risk of encountering crowds, we chose to hike at the end of the season.
 We also chose longer, more difficult hikes that were not as popular or well-known.
 As a result, we often shared the trail with very few people, or even had some entirely to ourselves.
 Social distancing was not an issue.
 Even in popular regions it’s possible to choose less trafficked trails and destinations (hint: choose the long hikes with a difficult rating).

 All of the vacations we've taken during the pandemic — Côte d'Azur, Cyprus, Baltic Sea, Portugal, Bavarian Alps — have focused on hiking, cycling or some sort of outdoor activity.
 This isn't just good from a health perspective to limit exposure and risk, but walking in nature or hiking is also good for one's mind and body.
 Immersing in and reconnecting with nature, especially during such a stressful time like the pandemic, can be so beneficial.